Gridrunner Revolution: History

 Gridrunner Revolution was originally named Gridrunner+++ to indicate its status as an enhanced version of Jeff Minter's earlier PC and Pocket PC game Gridrunner++.
-The original intention was to convert Gridrunner++ to XBLA with new graphics and gameplay mechanics.
-However, after a near-complete version of the demo was submitted to Microsoft for approval for XBLA, Llamasoft received no response - neither positive or negative.
-They thus continued to develop the PC version of the game, which was originally intended to be released after the XBLA version as with Space Giraffe.
+The original intention was to convert Gridrunner++ to XBLA with new graphics and gameplay mechanics, but after a near-complete version of the demo was submitted to Microsoft for approval for XBLA, Llamasoft received no response - neither positive or negative.
+They continued to develop the PC version of the game, which was originally intended to be released after the XBLA version as with Space Giraffe.
 In the course of adapting the game to be primarily a PC game, a number of improvements to the gameplay were added, which dramatically changed the play of the game.
 The name Gridrunner Revolution was suggested by Sin, a member of the YakYak forum to indicate this advancement.

 Gameplay

 Minter has released a screenshot-based 'tutorial' on his yakyak.org forum detailing some of the basics of the game.